chrishumboldt/Rocket-Button/README.md

 Getting Started
 =========

-This plugin requires jQuery for the dropdown options and is included.
+This plugin requires jQuery for the drop-down options and is included.

 See an example below of a basic include.